Solar Terms or Seasonal Points for Late Summer and Autumn

 • Add more hearty, warming and downward-moving foods like root vegetables, sweet potatoes, squash, oats, rice, carrots, radishes, turnips, nuts, seeds, and proteins.

 • Use moderate amounts of the sour flavour (also called astringent) to create an inward movement and a focus of the mind.
 Sour also protects the internal yin and stimulates the production of body fluids and saliva, which can dry up in autumn.
-Try sauerkraut, sourdough bread, yogurt, vinegar, grapefruit, lemons, olives, pickles, adzuki, and rose hip tea.
+Try sauerkraut, sourdough bread, yogurt, vinegar, grapefruit, lemons, olives, pickles, adzuki beans, and rose hip tea.

 • Eat moistening foods like soy, seaweed, eggs, dairy, sesame seeds, pears, and apples.